Non-Human Identity Management: A Guide

 Improved Operational Efficiency

-Effective NHIM enhances operational efficiency by automating the management of non-human identities, reducing the need for manual intervention.
+Effective NHIM enhances operational efficiency by automating the management of identities, reducing the need for manual intervention.
 This streamlining of processes enables scalability and ensures smooth and secure application deployment, particularly in DevOps and CI/CD practices.

 Regulatory Compliance